djipco/djipevents/README.md

 ## Key features

-This library is nothing special but it does have some interesting features not necessarily found in the browser's `EventTarget` or in Node.js' `EventEmitter`:
+This library is nothing extraodrdinary but it does have some interesting features not necessarily found in the browser's `EventTarget` or in Node.js' `EventEmitter`:

-  * Listeners can trigger an arbitrary number of times with the `count` option;
+  * Listeners can be set to trigger an arbitrary number of times with the `count` option;
   * Listeners can be set to expire with the `duration` option;
   * The `emit()` method returns an array containing the return value of all callback functions;
-  * Listeners can be prepended to the list of listeners;
+  * Listeners can also be prepended to the list of listeners (default is to append);
-  * A custom context can be assigned via the `context` option;
+  * A custom value for `this` in the callback can be assigned via the `context` option;
-  * It is possible to listen to all events by using `EventEmitter.ANY_EVENT`
+  * It is possible to listen to all events by using `EventEmitter.ANY_EVENT`.

 ## API Reference